-- ✓ New draft hood, properly installed. - ✓ Vent pipe (roof jack) securely fastened to draft hood with screws and supported properly.
-Follow the roof jack manufacturer's instructions. - ✓ Approved vent (roof jack).
-See page 8. - ✓ Vent system installed according to local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1 (NFPA 54)-current edition.
-Manufactured home manufacturers must conform with The Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280. - ✓ Check existing vent system for rust, restrictions/obstructions.
+- ✓ New draft hood, properly installed. - Vent pipe securely fastened to draft hood with screws and supported properly. - ✓ Vent pipe made of approved material and either 3" or 4" in diameter. - ✓ Vent system installed according to local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.

+✓ Check existing vent system for rust, restrictions/obstructions.